-If within the first 12-month monitoring period, Applicants fail to comply with the requirements, the Applicant is responsible for repaying the total grant amount back to HCD.
-If within 13-24 months monitoring period, Applicants fail to comply with the requirements, the Applicant is responsible for repaying fifty percent (50%) of the total grant amount back to HCD.

-If the Applicant complies, at or on the beginning of the 25th month of the compliance and monitoring period, the deed restriction, i.e., lien on the property, is released and the total grant amount is forgiven.
+If within the first 12-month monitoring period, Applicants fail to comply with the requirements of the deed restriction, the Applicant is responsible for repaying the total award amount back to HCD.
+If within 13-24 months of the monitoring period, Applicants fail to comply with the requirements of the deed restriction, the Applicant is responsible for repaying fifty percent (50%) of the total award amount back to HCD.
+If the Applicant complies, at or on the beginning of the 25th month of the compliance and monitoring period, the deed restriction, i.e., lien on the property, is released and the total award amount is forgiven.
 Accordingly, all Applicants must be able to comply with the Program requirements.
 Exceptions to this policy may include documented active-duty military relocation or deployment, as well as death or incapacity of eligible owner/occupant.
 All exceptions to compliance with Program requirements are considered on a case-by-case basis.